arsenlblack/synaptask/docs/api/rest/post_node.md

 ## Behavior

 * If `target` is provided, the new node is attached as a child of the given parent.
+* If no target is provided, node is owned solely by the creator with full access by default.
 * ACL:
   * Caller must have at least **editor** access to the parent node.
   * New node **inherits** the owner and ACL from the parent node.
   * View-only is insufficient.
+  >
   :::info
   You can create a **stand-alone node** (without specifying `target`) and later attach it to a read-only branch using [`POST /api/link`](./link_add).